Daimonic: In literature

 The journey from innocence to experience is not an idea that originated with this term; rather the Hero's Journey is a topic older than literature itself.
 But the daimonic subsequently became a focus of Romantic movement in the 18th and 19th centuries.

-In the diagram, the common threads of the daimonic concept are identified.
+In the diagram (see psychology section above), the common threads of the daimonic concept are identified.
 Typically, the daimonic tale centers around the Solitary, the central character of the story, who usually is introduced in innocence, wealth, and often arrogance.
 However, under the masks of control and order lies a corruption and unconscious desire towards disintegration.
 Some event, either external or internal, leads the character towards some type of isolation where he is forced to confront his daimons.

 The fall or descent (from hubris) into the liminal world where light and dark meet is usually very dramatic and often torturing for the hero and the audience alike, and comes in myriad forms.
 In the depths, in hitting bottom, he ultimately discovers his own fate and tragedy (catharsis), and in a final climax is either broken or driven towards rebirth and self-knowledge.
 The glory of the daimonic is in humble resurrection, though it claims more than it sets free as many foolish men are drawn into its vacuum never to return.
 As Stefan Zweig writes, the hero is unique for "he becomes the daimon's master instead of the daimon's thrall".
 The daimonic has been, and continues to be, a great source of creativity, inspiration, and fascination in all forms of art.